 Using the same thinking as above, you’ll also need to offer regular recognition to boost a salesperson’s drive.
 That’s why “reward” and “recognition” usually go together, as you cannot create a complete programme with either alone.

 You might ask, “What should I congratulate them on?”
-Recognition should not be limited to win big deals; instead, you can extend praise to your team members for obtaining a necessary certificate or for simply making the most calls in the month.
+Recognition should not be limited to winning big deals; instead, you can extend praise to your team members for obtaining a necessary certificate or for simply making the most calls in the month.

 Furthermore, the forms of recognition should also vary, from dropping an email to the team or nominating one member (or a group of team members) to be the company’s employee of the month, to mentioning an achievement during a company-wide monthly gathering.